 • Shorts — Shorts should be made of a breathable fabric, and you’ll want something good for hiking and being active for your adventure tours.

-• Loose-fitting long pants — These are a great option if you want extra sun and mosquito protection.
+• Loose-fitting long pants — These are a great option if you want extra protection from sun and mosquitos.

-• Loose-fitting long sleeve shirts — These are also a great option if you want extra sun and mosquito protection.
+• Loose-fitting long sleeve shirts — These are also a great option if you want extra protection from sun and mosquitos.

 • Swim suits — I recommend bringing at least 2 swim suits so if one doesn’t dry fully, you can have a dry one for that day’s activities.